Transmission constraint management

 If the system is unable to flow electricity in the way required, we will take actions in the market to increase and decrease the amount of electricity at different locations on the network.

-The next steps for Request for Information for the provision of Reactive Power Service in South Wales and Mersey are published.
+The next steps for Request for Information for the provision of short-term Reactive Power Service out to 2021 in South Wales and Mersey are published.
 Thank you to all providers who responded to the RFI, the information provided helped to shape the next steps of the RFI.
 The next steps can be found here for South Wales and Mersey.

 Ahead of time contracts